BotArchive/Atomizer/README.md

 # Atomizer
 ## Nukebot recreation in Python

 This code is very old, and honestly not very great.
-Made mostly to learn slash commands & buttons in discord.py Feel free to use this in whatever you'd like, or to help you learn as I did Again, don't expect too much from this as it was made in around an hour
+Made mostly to learn slash commands & buttons in discord.py
+Feel free to use this in whatever you'd like, or to help you learn as I did
+Again, don't expect too much from this as it was made in around an hour

-The main purpose of this was to be a recreation of nukebot, because as when initially making this bot, the actual nukebot was down for a while, so while bored one day I decided to recreate it for a friend's server credits to the original nukebot creators for the original bot and the "inspiration" (if you can call it that)
+The main purpose of this was to be a recreation of nukebot, because as when initially making this bot, the actual nukebot was down for a while, so while bored one day I decided to recreate it for a friend's server.
+Credits to the original nukebot creators for the original bot and the "inspiration" (if you can call it that)

 ### How to use:
 1. Open config.json, and change token to your bot's token.